-Many clients come to us at Articulate asking for help with tone of voice guidelines and we like to include it as part of a project for any new client that doesn’t already have their own.
+Many clients come to us at Articulate Marketing asking for help with tone of voice guidelines and we like to include it as part of a brand marketing strategy project for any new client that doesn’t already have their own.

 The first stage is to understand the company, its employees, products, market, customers and values.

-- Interviews.
+Interviews.
 The best way to do this, as with most research, is with intelligent interviews.
 The gestalt of an interview is as important as the words.
-Somebody’s body language may belie the bold claims they are making, for example.
+Somebody’s body language may belie the bold claims they are making.
 Also, you can use interviews to discover the power hierarchies in a company.
-Who is the ‘VP of NO’?
-Who are the brand police?
-Who inspires progress?

-- Focus groups can help.
+Focus groups.
+What?
+They can help.
 But I don’t trust them because I think they tell you what you want to hear.
 Often they are best for persuading people that the new improved recipe is better than the old one.
+Mixed feelings.

-- Competitor analysis.
-Reviews of competitor brands and sites can also help, if only to learn what not to do and how to differentiate.
+Competitor analysis.
+Reviews of competitor brands and sites can also help, if only to learn what not to do.
 (Always learn from other people’s mistakes – it’s the cheapest way.)
 But you may also find examples of branding through writing that shine.
 They may need a competitive response.
-Virgin vs. BA is one classic example of this.

 The guidelines you come up with need to balance: